-- 4.2.1 A Retail Telephony Service is characterised by: - (a) Customers' continued ability to use their existing telephone handset. - (b) A feature set that may be different to the feature set on the current PSTN telephony service.
-Which telephony features retail TSPs will provide will be determined by a combination of individual RSPs' commercial decisions, Government policy and regulatory requirements, all of which are outside the scope of Communications Alliance work.

-- (c) Real-time service quality (i.e. low IP Transfer Delay, low IP packet Delay Variation, low Packet Loss Ratio). - (d) 'Carrier grade' service quality (e.g. Quality of Service, audio quality and availability approximating current PSTN quality). - 4.2.2 "Wholesale Telephony Access Service" is defined as the wholesale function provided by the NBN provider, which is the combination of various product components such as an ATA function in the ONT and connectivity to an NNI at a Point of Interconnect (POI), allowing a TSP to deliver Retail Telephony Services.
+- 4.2.1 A Retail Telephony Service is characterised by: - (a) Customers' continued ability to use their existing telephone handset. - (b) A feature set that may be different to the feature set on the current PSTN telephony service. - (c) Real-time service quality (i.e. low IP Transfer Delay, low IP packet Delay Variation, low Packet Loss Ratio). - (d) 'Carrier grade' service quality (e.g. Quality of Service, audio quality and availability approximating current PSTN quality). - 4.2.2 "Wholesale Telephony Access Service" is defined as the wholesale function provided by the NBN provider, which is the combination of various product components such as an ATA function in the ONT and connectivity to an NNI at a Point of Interconnect (POI), allowing a TSP to deliver Retail Telephony Services.